SunRuoxi/vEM/README.txt

-This code was demonstrated in MATLAB 2016a version with CPU This code is the main function of the non-Markov model, including the six steps of the non-Markov model.
+This code was demonstrated in MATLAB 2016a version with CPU We show the non-Markov model, including the six steps of the non-Markov model.
 Author: Ruoxi Sun. rs3315@columbia.edu